-Drone Law and Policy describes the done industry and its evolution, describing the benefits and risks of its exponential growth.
-It outlines the current and proposed regulatory framework in Australia, the United States of America, the United Kingdom and Europe, taking into consideration the current and evolving technological and insurance landscape.
+Drone Law and Policy describes the drone industry and its evolution, describing the benefits and risks of its exponential growth.
+It outlines the current and proposed regulatory framework in Australia, the United States, the United Kingdom and Europe, taking into consideration the current and evolving technological and insurance landscape.

-This volume will provide authoritative reference and expert guidance for regulators and government agencies, legal practitioners, insurance companies, and brokers globally, as well as for major organisations utilizing drones in industrial applications.
+This book will provide authoritative reference and expert guidance for regulators and government agencies, legal practitioners, insurance companies and brokers globally, as well as for major organisations utilising drones in industrial applications.